wp-plugins/inline-spoilers/readme.txt

 == Frequently Asked Questions ==

-= How do I can customize design of the spoilers =
+= How do I can customize design of the spoilers? =
 To change layout of a spoiler, please, edit `styles/is-styles.css` file.

 == Screenshots ==